Metamorpho: Third death and return

-When the Hyperclan attacked the Justice League of America's orbiting base, destroying it, Metamorpho protects three of his teammates, Nuklon, Obsidian, and the original Icemaiden, in a giant, fluid filled ball.
-The intent is for them to survive reentry into Earth's atmosphere.
-The three make it, injured but alive, but Metamorpho does not.
-He is buried with solemn honors.
-He is temporarily resurrected by the wish-granting Id (fundamentally flawed because the wisher, his son Joey, only wished for him to be back rather than to be alive).
-Later, he is definitively brought back to life by Sapphire Stagg using the Orb of Ra, and he briefly joined the Doom Patrol.
+In JLA #1, Metamorpho sacrifices himself to rescue Nuklon, Obsidian, and Icemaiden from the destruction of the Justice League satellite.
+He is temporarily resurrected by the Cathexis and permanently resurrected by Sapphire Stagg using the Orb of Ra.

 Shortly thereafter, an accident with one of Simon Stagg's experiments turns Simon, Sapphire, and Joey into an energy being, and causes Metamorpho to take on the form and personality of Java.
 "Java" kidnaps Black Canary, asking for her help in rescuing the others.
-With Canary's help, he becomes Metamorpho again and manages to return the others to their normal forms.
+With Canary's help, he becomes Metamorpho again and returns the others to their normal forms.

-Outsiders / "Shift"
+Outsiders

-At the same time, Metamorpho has seemingly been appearing in the Outsiders (vol. 3) series, but Rex Mason informs the team that their "Metamorpho" is a regrown fragment of his own body.
-Rex attempts to reassimilate his "twin", but the Outsiders convince him that the twin deserves the chance to lead his own life.
-This second Metamorpho chose the name "Shift" and develops a relationship with Indigo.
-When she dies, he becomes depressed over her death.
-After the events of One Year Later, Shift willingly chooses to be reassimilated into Metamorpho, because he has killed several people.
-Rex steps in to fill Shift's position in the Outsiders.
-A full account of Shift's crimes is explained in the Outsiders (vol. 3) Annual; he had inadvertently killed 44 people during Black Lightning's escape from Iron Heights Penitentiary.
+At the same time, Metamorpho has seemingly been appearing in the Outsiders (vol. 3) series, but Rex Mason informs the team that their "Metamorpho" is a regrown fragment of his body.

 Metamorpho continues to serve on the Outsiders when Batman takes over, and after its further restructuring following Batman's apparent death.
 He is apparently killed yet again alongside the rest of the team in a satellite explosion orchestrated by Talia al Ghul.

 The New 52

-In The New 52, one story reveals that the Outsiders are revealed to have survived.
-It is stated that Metamorpho was able to save the team by the same technique he previously used to rescue the Justice League during the Hyperclan's attack.
+In 2011, "The New 52" rebooted the DC universe.
+One story reveals that the Outsiders have survived.
+It is stated that Metamorpho was able to save the team by the same technique he previously used to rescue the Justice League during Hyperclan's attack.
 He is also shown as one of the candidates for the new Justice League International, but is ultimately not chosen.